 Some of the fear started with reports in April during the pandemic that hospitals in the United Kingdom were requiring doctors to shave, even if they had only a day’s stubble.
 We talk to Dr. Natasha Mubeen Chida, the assistant Director of Infectious Diseases Fellowship Program at Johns Hopkins University School of Medicine in Baltimore, Maryland, to get some guidance on whether to shave or not to shave.

 “Things got confused because these guidelines were regarding the masks that health care workers who have contact with COVID-19 patients are required to wear,” Chida, who’s also an assistant professor of Medicine at the university, tells The Manual.
 “These N95 respirators are specifically designed to protect from the airborne transmission of the virus, so the worker really does need to be clean-shaven in order to have a really good seal between the mask and his skin.”

 But for civilians wearing face coverings in public, and who are not exposed to COVID-19 patients, “they don’t need to worry about facial hair or shaving,” Chida says.
 “This is really only an issue if you are a health care worker.”

 Chida reminds us that the reason the general public has been asked to wear cloth face coverings is “not to protect you from getting COVID, but to protect you from transmitting COVID to somebody else.
 These masks can prevent droplets from leaving your mouth, going into the air and somebody else contracting the disease.
 It’s what we call droplet transmission prevention.”

-But she does caution against touching the face or beard — like any part of your face — and suggests that if you can’t control the urge to stroke your facial hair, that you might want to consider shaving it.
+But she does caution against touching the face or beard — like any part of your face — and suggests that if you can’t control the urge to mess with your facial hair, that you might want to consider shaving it.

-Sounds like a great opportunity for both safety and self-expression.
+Sounds like a great plan for both safety and making a statement.

 - Where to Buy the Best Face Masks Available Now